RubberDuckCollector/OCR-programming-challenges/README.md

 even = [i for i in nums if i % 2 == 0]
 odd = [i for i in nums if i % 2 != 0]
 ```

+### 40 - Base of Numbers

+This has very simple but effective solutions

 ### 45 - Find the factorial